by Kristal Reagan

 - Simple Navigation-this should be a guide (like a table of contents) so they know where to find your key components and offerings

 - Content and Copy-this is the text that makes up your homepage.
-You don’t want it to be cluttered with words but you do need to precisely describe your business and offerings while still be as short as possible and using keyword rich text for better SEO.
+You don’t want it to be cluttered with words but you do need to precisely describe your business and offerings while still being as short as possible and using keyword-rich text for better SEO.

-- Images-Use images and video that are relatable to your target market.
-They need to strike a cord with them and the images and videos you use should be inline with your business.
+- Images-Use images and videos that are relatable to your target market.
+They need to strike a chord with them and the images and videos you use should be in line with your business.

 2. Clearly Communicate the Action you want Visitors to take: (what do you want visitors to do when they get to your site)

 - Provide an easy way to take the path you want them to take.
-Sort of like follow the yellow brick road.
-Use feature blocks and call to action buttons in more than one place.
-Remember is takes 7 times for something to be ingrained in our brains so keep asking without being obnoxious.
+Sort of like following the yellow brick road.
+Use feature blocks and call-to-action buttons in more than one place.
+Remember it takes 7 times for something to be ingrained in our brains so keep asking without being obnoxious.